markus41/portfolio/README.md

 ### 📈 Activity Logs

 Every handled event is appended to a JSON Lines file.
 Each entry records the handling agent, a short summary and a timestamp.
+From this release an `event_id` is added to correlate log records with metrics and SSE messages.
 The `GET /activity` endpoint returns the most recent entries so that dashboards or monitoring tools can track agent behaviour.

 ### 🗃️ Persistent History